 In such cases it can be more useful to think about “causal contribution” – did the intervention contribute to the outcomes and impacts that have been observed?

-A third strategy is to identify other factors that might have caused the impacts and see if it is possible to rule them out.
+Identify other factors that might have caused the impacts and see if it is possible to rule them out.

 Recorded webinar: Jane Davidson's overview of options for causal inference in a 20 minute webinar in the American Evaluation Association's Coffee Break series.
 Free to all, including non-members.